 Are Glute Bridges Good for Building the Glute Muscles?

-Glute bridges can be good for building glute muscles if they are weighted or if they can be progressively overloaded since a progressive overload of reps and weight has been shown to be effective in building muscle over time.6 Furthermore, glute bridges are a great exercise to add to a beginner hypertrophy program.
+Glute bridges can be good for building glute muscles if they are weighted or if they can be progressively overloaded since a progressive overload of reps and weight has been shown to be effective in building muscle over time.14 Moreover, incorporating glute bridges into a beginner hypertrophy program is highly recommended.

 A similar exercise that can be utilized to build the glute muscles is the hip thrust.
 This will offer a more intense glute exercise.